 SOLID DEFENCES - The coastguard cottages at the foot of Seaford Head east.
 Unlike other coastal erosion, this section of cliff has been reinforced with plenty of concrete, mainly because this was once part of a military canal - and the military spare no expense, to the point of squandering tax dollars where no threat exists.
 Copyright © 30 May 2006, all rights reserved.
 You will need permission from Blueplanet Universal Holdings Ltd to reproduce these photographs.

 CUCKMERE HAVEN - and its valley is a geologically and biologically important area (designated a SSSI), as well as being of significant amenity value.
-The long-term policy of No Active Intervention for this frontage is to allow dynamic process to resume, sustaining these natural assets by no longer maintaining the existing defences and allowing them to fail.
+The long-term policy of No Active Intervention for this frontage is to allow dynamic process to resume, sustaining these natural assets by no longer maintaining the existing defenses and allowing them to fail.
 Copyright © 30 May 2006, all rights reserved.
 You will need permission from Blueplanet Universal Holdings Ltd to reproduce these photographs.

 NATURE RESERVE - If you can drag yourself away from the stunning cliff views, this path leads up to Seaford Head nature reserve.
 Copyright © 30 May 2006, all rights reserved.
 You will need permission from Blueplanet Universal Holdings Ltd to reproduce this photograph.